iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 ---
 ### **The Frobenius Method**

+The usage of Frobenius method it's a topic on its own, see [[Frobenius Method]] for more.

 Generally speaking, let's assume that the solution of the system can be written as a power series, and then we substitute the power series into the ODE, and then we solve for the recurrence of the coefficients of the power series, and in that case, we have the solution!

 However,  the Bessel's equation has a singularity, recall that the ODE: